the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

         }
     }

-## Instances
+## Editions

 A software product may have various versions or editions that operate on different platforms.
 A physical device may have multiple editions that provide different features.

-Each variation on the product that has different features is an "instance" of the product.
-Variations that are only cosmetically different (such as different colors) should not need to have more than one instance.
+Each variation on the product that has different features is an "edition" of the product.
+Variations that are only cosmetically different (such as different colors) should not need to have more than one edition.

-An instance is required to have a unique key.
-There must be at least one instance, called "default" which is used when the version or variation is otherwise unknown.
+An edition is required to have a unique key.
+There must be at least one edition, called "default" which is used when the version or variation is otherwise unknown.

 The simplest set of editions represented in JSON format looks something like the following: